liquibase/liquibase-contribute-site/docs/code/api/configuration-configurationdefinition.md

 ### addAliasKey()

 Defines an additional key that can be used to look up the setting.
-This is useful for backwards compatibility with older keys, or for supporting different naming conventions.
+This is useful for backward compatibility with older keys, or for supporting different naming conventions.

 ### setValueHandler()